shohanursoikat/sudosecurity/README.md

-# SudoSecurity
-What's up boys?
-I am Shohanur; the guy behind Sudo Security.
-In this project you will find the overview of my CSE & Cyber Security journey.
+In this project you will find an overview of my CSE & Cyber Security journey.
 I made this project to collect &  store all that I have got in that journey.
 This repo is updating continously as I am learning new things.
-I like to share my knowledge with the interested one.
-All Hackers are not a bad guy.
+I like to share my knowledge with the interested.

 ##  Contents:
 SudoSecurity is my long-term digital vault for: